Two-Year Accelerated Juris Doctor

 Faith-law integration is exemplified by "Christian Foundations of Law," a required course introducing students to the historical and philosophical roots of English and American law.
 The course encourages students to ask: "Why?"
 "Why do we enforce contracts?"
 "Why do we punish crime?"
 "Why do we forbid the taking of life, liberty, and property without due process of law?"

 By exploring a multidisciplinary breadth of classic texts in history, philosophy, and theology, full-time and part-time students gain an appreciation of the Biblical foundations of the law and legal institutions of the United States.

 - Requires at least a 152 LSAT, a 3.0 cumulative UGPA, and other indicators of high academic promise.

 - Applications and supporting documents should be submitted via the LSAC website.
 Priority consideration date for the two-year program is January 15.
-Late applications are considered on a space-available basis.
-Students admitted to the program must submit an enrollment agreement and seat deposit no later than April 1.
+Late applications are considered on a space-available basis until May 1.
+Students admitted to the program must submit an enrollment agreement and seat deposit no later than May 10.